File menu > Open

 File toolbar > Open

-CXL file-type is the MechDesigner model.
+CXL - the file-type for a MechDesigner model.

 OLD MODELS: MechDesigner may find a sketch-element that is over-constrained.